 Reception Date: Jul 27, 2023, 6:30PM -9PM

-New painting "Waterlillies II" is now available for sale.
+New painting "Waterlilies II" is now available for sale.

 "Wheatfields LXVI" appears on CBS TV series "Why Women Kil